 Your research journey will be marked by a number of milestones.
 With such a large project, it is important to keep track of your progress to ensure that you can complete your journey in a timely manner.

 The progress reporting system lets you track your progress over the past semester and plan for future milestones in your journey.

-You and your supervisors are required to report on the progress of your research at the end of each semester.
+You and your supervisors are required to report (for students enrolled in a thesis unit) on the progress of your research at the end of each semester.
 The progress report has three main purposes:

 It is important to discuss with your supervisors any matters which could impede your progress or affect the quality of your research.

-If you have concerns that you’ve not been able to resolve with your supervisors, postgraduate coordinator, Head of School Associate Dean (Research and Higher Degrees) you'll be given an opportunity to send a confidential comment to the Dean of the Graduate Research School.
-This comment is only submitted directly to the Dean.
-It’s not kept with your progress report documentation.
+If you have concerns that you’ve not been able to resolve with your supervisors, postgraduate coordinator or Associate Dean (Research), you'll be given an opportunity to send a confidential comment to the Dean of the Graduate Research School.
+This comment is only submitted directly to the Dean and not kept with your progress report documentation.

 The progress report grading system is outlined below:

 If you experience difficulties accessing your student email or the form please contact the IT Service Desk.
 Email email@example.com or telephone 08 6304 6000.

 For other queries relating to progress reports, please contact Research Assessments.
 Email firstname.lastname@example.org or telephone 08 6304 3911.